nautobot/nautobot-app-firewall-models/README.md

 }
 ```

+| Przemek: Would be good to add `Settings` section and list available settings.
+These should have explanation as to the purpose and any prerequisite set-up steps required (code comments are not clear enough on their own in my opinion).

 ## Usage

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) that is meant to model layer 4 firewall policies and/or extended access control lists.

+| Przemek: I'm guessing the above should be in overview.

+| Przemek: Would it be worth listing a few use cases with short examples?

+| Przemek: What is the order in which objects need to be defined?

+| Przemek: A Hello World example showing how all the models tie together and how policy is created and assigned would be great.

+| Przemek: Are there any best practices we can offer users of this plugin?
+Naming of the objects, etc.?

+| Przemek: List out any objects that come with the plugin.

+| Przemek: To make it easier to visualize how the plugin connects to the real world we could provide table showing mapping between the plugin models and the models from the domain being modeled.

 ## Screenshots